AurelienLoyer/tfjs/scripts/cloud_funcs/README.md

 The pipeline looks like this:

-1) At 4am, Cloud Scheduler writes to `nightly_tfjs` topic
+1) At 3am, Cloud Scheduler writes to `nightly` topic
-2) That triggers the `nightly_tfjs` function, which starts a build programatically
+2) That triggers the `nightly` function, which starts a build programatically
 3) That build runs and writes its status to `cloud-builds` topic
 4) That triggers the `send_email` function, which sends email and chat with the build status.